stuffnting/11ty-notes/setup-and-config.md

 **[`eleventyConfig.setQuietMode(true)`](https://www.11ty.dev/docs/config/#enable-quiet-mode-to-reduce-console-noise)** enable quite mode, which limits the amount of information logged during the build process.

 **[`pathPrefix`](https://www.11ty.dev/docs/config/#deploy-to-a-subdirectory-with-a-path-prefix)** if the site is in a subfolder on the server, this options will add the specified path-prefix to absolute URLs.
+Used in conjunction with the [htmBasePlugin](https://www.11ty.dev/docs/plugins/html-base/).

 **[`htmlOutputSuffix`](https://www.11ty.dev/docs/config/#change-exception-case-suffix-for-html-files)** if the input folder is the same as the output folder, a suffix is added to the end of processed HTML files to prevent the template files being overwritten.
 The default is `-o`.